mitogen-hq/mitogen/docs/api.rst

 A random assortment of utility functions useful on masters and children.

 .. currentmodule:: mitogen.utils
+.. function:: cast (obj)

+    Many tools love to subclass built-in types in order to implement useful functionality, such as annotating the safety of a Unicode string, or adding additional methods to a dict.
+However, cPickle loves to preserve those subtypes during serialization, resulting in CallError during :py:meth:`call
+    <mitogen.master.Context.call>` in the target when it tries to deserialize
+    the data.

+    This function walks the object graph `obj`, producing a copy with any custom sub-types removed.
+The functionality is not default since the resulting walk may be computationally expensive given a large enough graph.

+    See :ref:`serialization-rules` for a list of supported types.

+    :param obj:
+        Object to undecorate.
+    :returns:
+        Undecorated object.

+.. currentmodule:: mitogen.utils
 .. function:: disable_site_packages

     Remove all entries mentioning ``site-packages`` or ``Extras`` from the